The Ultimate Guide to Sri Lankan Food for Families

 A Quick Overview of Sri Lankan Food and Culture

-I’m not sure you can quickly overview a whole culture so let’s just call this some key snippets of information instead.
 For any of you planning a trip with kids to one of our favourite destinations, we hope this serves up an appetiser for your culinary adventures ahead.

-Sri Lankan food is a delicious and diverse cuisine that has been influenced by centuries of trade, migration, and colonialism.
-At its heart is rice, which is usually served alongside an array of curries, sambols, and other side dishes that are bursting with flavour and spice.
+At its heart is rice, one of the most traditional foods, which is usually served alongside an array of curries, sambols, and other side dishes that are bursting with flavour and spice.

 Here is your first tip, make sure you don’t get a local portion of rice…it is HUGE!

-Beyond its delicious cuisine, Sri Lanka is also known for its stunning natural beauty, ancient temples and ruins, and rich cultural heritage.
 From the golden beaches of the south coast to the lush tea plantations of the hill country, there is no shortage of breathtaking landscapes to explore.
 You can read all about our favourite places here, or check our our favourite surf spots here.

-Overall, Sri Lankan food and culture are both vibrant and multifaceted, reflecting the country’s long and fascinating history.
 Whether you’re a foodie looking to sample new flavours or a traveler seeking adventure and discovery, Sri Lanka has something for everyone to enjoy, even the kids.
 Keep reading below to find the top things to feed the kids.

 Common misconceptions about Sri Lankan food

-• “Sri Lankan food is just Indian food with a different name.”
+• “Food in Sri Lanka is just Indian food with a different name.”
 Nope, sorry!
 While there are certainly some similarities between Indian and Sri Lankan cuisines, they are distinct in their own right.

 • “All Sri Lankan food is spicy.”
 Not true!
 While Sri Lankan cuisine is known for its use of spices, not every dish is tongue-burning hot.
-There are plenty of mild and flavorful options available for those who prefer a less spicy experience.
+There are plenty of mild and delicious options available for those who prefer a less spicy experience.

-• “Sri Lankan food is all about curries and rice.”
+• “Food is Sri Lanka is all about curries and rice.”
 While curries and rice are definitely a staple of Sri Lankan cuisine, there is so much more to discover beyond these dishes.
-From roti to hoppers to a wide range of street snacks, Sri Lankan food has plenty of variety to offer.
+From the popular dishes of roti to hoppers to a wide range of street snacks, Sri Lankan food has plenty of variety to offer.

 • “Sri Lankan food is too difficult to cook at home.”
 While some Sri Lankan dishes can be complex, there are plenty of recipes that are easy to follow and can be adapted for home cooking.
-Plus, experimenting with new flavors and ingredients can be a great way to expand your culinary horizons.

 visiting a Sri Lanka temple with kids

 1. Kottu Roti: Kottu Roti is a popular street food in Sri Lanka.
 It’s made by finely chopping up roti bread and mixing it with vegetables, egg, and meat (optional) on a hot griddle.
-The resulting dish is crispy, flavorful, and difficult to complain about.
+The resulting dish is crispy, flavourful, and difficult to complain about.
 Head to the busy place to make sure you don’t get the super stale old roti.

 2. Hoppers: Hoppers are a type of pancake made from fermented rice flour and coconut milk.
 They’re crispy on the edges and soft and fluffy in the middle, making them a great breakfast or snack option for kids.
 Hoppers can be eaten plain or filled with sweet or savory ingredients like eggs, vegetables, or meat.